 Renaissance has adapted the National Curriculum for England to its own needs.
 It has a broad and balanced curriculum, which allows students time to explore subjects before making IGCSE choices in Year 9.
 The subjects offered are: English, Korean, Vietnamese, French, Chinese, Mathematics, Sciences, Humanities, Arts and Design Technology, Information Technology, Physical Education, Music and Drama.

-Each year there are the same numbers of 1 to 7, but each number represents an increase the students’ skills and /or knowledge.
+Each year there are the same numbers of 1 to 7, but each number represents an increase in the students’ skills and/or knowledge.
 For example, a 5 in Year 9 shows a higher achievement than a 5 in Year 8.
-Each year has a specific set of skills, knowledge and understanding.
-So a student who scores a 5 in Maths in Year 7 can also score a 5 in Year 8, but that shows an increase in skills, understanding and knowledge in Year 8 as the work is more advanced.
+Each year has a specific set of skills, knowledge, and understanding.
+So a student who scores a 5 in Maths in Year 7 can also score a 5 in Year 8, but that shows an increase in skills, understanding, and knowledge in Year 8 as the work is more advanced.